maestrom4/maestrom4/README.md

 - **Cloud**: AWS (CloudWatch, Lambda)

 ## 💡 Projects
-- Currently Working on the [Time management Microservices](https://github.com/maestrom4/time-management-microservices).
+- Currently Working on the [Time management Microservices](https://github.com/maestrom4/time-management-microservices) my first open-source project.

 Feel free to contact me for collaborations or if you have interesting projects in mind!